bryanwhiting/blog/_templates/new-post.md

 <%*
 // Define the list of folders
-const folders = ["book-review", "christianity", "gratitude", "tech", "creative", "workout", "posts"];
+const folders = ["book-review", "christianity", "gratitude", "tech", "creative", "workout", "posts", "sacrament-symbols"];

 // Use the suggester to let the
 // user choose a folder